 What are elk ivories?

-When you hear the word "ivory," you're likely thinking of the tusks of an elephant or the horns of a rhino.
+When you hear the word "ivory," you're likely thinking of the tusks of an elephant or the teeth of a walrus, whale or hippo.
 Well, elk ivory is that authentic kind of ivory.
 Hundreds of thousands of years ago, the ancestors of modern elk are believed to have probably had full-fledged tusks.
 This isn't unheard of in the greater deer family.
 Just look at the Muntjac deer, a species native to Asia.
 This species still has upper canine tusks.

 The bucks use these tusks to fight and establish social order.
 It is very likely the ancestors of modern elk had similar tusks that were used for the same purpose once upon a time.
 However, as time has passed, nature changed the design of Wapiti or Rocky Mountain elk.
 Antlers took the place of tusks and these upper canine teeth became worthless.
 So, they started to disappear.

 Today, most people don't even realize they are there because the pair of ivories is hidden in the elk's upper jaw.
 You may also hear these upper front teeth referred to as "eye teeth," "whistlers," or "buglers."
 People have come up with all sorts of creative names for them over the years, but all these names are talking about the same thing.